 Either way, this protection does help to prevent your golf cart batteries from developing corrosion on the terminals and keeping them cleaner longer.

 Cables need to be checked not just for corrosion but to see if they are loose or frayed.
-If they are broken or frayed they need to be replaced.
+If they are cracked or you see exposed wire they need to be replaced right away.

 Golf cart battery cables can be purchased at on-line golf cart parts stores or Amazon.
 Some places will sell them as a single cable.
 The cables are available as 6 gauge (which is the standard size) or as 4 gauge with 4 gauge being thicker than the 6 gauge.

 These golf cart parts are specific to a golf cart make, model and year.
 You will also need to know if you have a set of 36 volt batteries or 48 volt.Club Car DS 95+ (48 Volt) Golf Cart - Battery Cable Set (4 Guage)

 By performing regular golf cart battery cleaning of your cables and terminals you can improve the performance and reliability of your cart AND extend the life of your batteries.